Balayage at home - Garnier Balayage at home - Garnier

 Garnier Balayage Hair Color

 Our at-home kit for balayage highlights is formulated for base colors ranging from dark blonde to dark brown.
-For hair outside that scope, try nourishing Olia Highlights for Blondes if your hair is lighter or Olia Highlights for Brunettes on darker shades.
 For very dark brown or black hair, especially if it’s thick and/or coily, check out the three Caramelo Blondes.
 They can all be applied using the balayage technique.

 Try an All-Over Base Color Before You Balayage